+DISBENEFITS TO THE DISTRICT

+The SKA project, especially the construction of the 80 km surfaced road connecting Carnarvon and the SKA Site, has brought some short-term relief by employing local sub-contractors and labourers.
+This will, however end upon completion of the road in about one year from now.

+Cessation, as required by the SKA Project, of productive sheep farming activities on at least 150000 ha in proximity to Carnarvon, will from the end of 2017 have an immediate and long-lasting detrimental effect on both business and employment in Carnarvon.
+Taking between ten and twenty thousand sheep irrevocably out of production in a district where sheep farming is crucially important constitutes a loss that will be felt long into the future, and which can never be reversed.
+Kareeberg Municipality will, in time, submit proposals for reasonable restitution and compensation to ensure that the local community will in the long run indeed benefit from the SKA Project.

 CONCLUSION

 There are a number of initiatives happening independently and new initiatives that need to be planned.
 There is a need to bring all initiatives together.
 A regional development plan is required to have an integrated planning approach for all sectors.
 There is a need for the Northern Cape Government to support various initiatives in order to create an enabling environment for MeerKAT and the SKA.
-Opportunity for private sector involvement through corporate social investment programmes to assist with social upliftment programmes in the area
+Opportunities for private sector involvement through corporate social investment programmes to assist with social upliftment programmes in the area are there to be seized.

-2.7 INDIGENT ASSESSMENT
+INDIGENT ASSESSMENT